imayhaveborkedit/discord-ext-voice-recv/README.md

 ### Custom VoiceProtocol client
 No monkey patching or bizarre hacks required.
 Simply use the library feature to use `VoiceRecvClient` as the voice client class.
 See [Usage](#usage).

-### Six new events
+### New events
-This extension adds the unimplemented voice websocket events and one virtual event.
+This extension adds the unimplemented voice websocket events and three virtual events.
 See [New Events](#new-events).

 ### Speaking state
-It is now possible to determine if a member is speaking or not, using `VoiceRecvClient.get_speaking()`.
-An event for changes is on the todo list as a maybe.
+It is now possible to determine if a member is speaking or not, using `VoiceRecvClient.get_speaking()`, or using the speaking events inside an `AudioSink`.

 ### Simple and familiar API
 The overall API is designed to mirror the discord.py voice send API, with `AudioSink` being the counterpart to the existing `AudioSource`.
 See [Sinks](#sinks).